task-mule/task-mule/README.md

 This has created the *tasks* directory and a file called *my-first-task.js*.
 Open this file and you'll see a template for the basic [layout of a task](#task-layout).

 Let's add a simple log message to the invoke function so we can see it running.
-Find the invoke function and add some logging to like this:
+Find the invoke function and add some logging like this:

 ```javascript
 log.info("Hello Task-Mule!");